jeremie5/dataphyre/README.md

 # The Ultimate PHP Framework

-> Why reinvent the wheel when you can just make the wheel faster?
+> Why reinvent the wheel when you can just make the wheel faster.

 Dataphyre is a **cutting-edge, highly scalable PHP framework** built to handle anything from small prototypes to enterprise-grade, world-scale platforms.
 Whether you're building a **simple web app** or a **global distributed system**, Dataphyre adapts to your needs—no refactoring, no bloat, no limits.